mattzuba/mattzuba.github.io/_posts/2022-01-18-connecting-postfix-to-microsoft-365.md

 smtp_tls_CAfile = /etc/ssl/certs/ca-certificates.crt
 ```

 `master.cf` also needs a few tweaks in order to work properly as well.
 The first line below will enable the submission port (587), the second adds fuglu connectors in Postfix.
-Note that this does differ a bit from the official Fuglu configuration documentation, but I found this config to work better.
+Note that this does differ a bit from the official Fuglu configuration documentation, but I found this config to work well.

 ```bash
 $ sed -i 's/^#submission/submission/g' /etc/postfix/master.cf